dr-jam/GameplayProgramming/README.md

 F  | 0

 ### Exercises
-The programming exercises consist of projects in Unity in which you will have to implement significant game systems or capabilities.
-These exercises are to be completed individually and will be worth an equal number of points.
-Each will have two components which are described below with a typical amount of grade points they are worth:
+The programming exercises consist of projects in Unity in which you must implement significant game systems or capabilities.
+These exercises are to be completed individually and will be worth equal points.
+Each will have two components, which are described below with a typical amount of grade points they are worth:
 1. [70] The individual programming assignment.
 2. [30] Peer-reviewing the work of another pseudo-randomly assigned student.

-*Individual Programming Assignment* - The exercise repositories complete with project descriptions and work specific ations will distributed via GitHub Classroom.
-You will be responsible for completing the excercise objectives, code quality, and following the best practices as described in class.
-Final submissions will be made via GitHub classroom.
+*Individual Programming Assignment* - The exercise repositories, with project descriptions and work specifics, will be distributed via GitHub Classroom.
+You will be responsible for completing the exercise objectives, code quality, and following the best practices described in class.
+Final submissions will be made via GitHub Classroom.

-*Peer-review* - For each programming excercise, each student will perform a peer review for another student's work.
-The reviewing student will be given access to the repository of another student's submmission for review.
-The peer-reviewer will be responsible for a code review based on C# style guides, an assessment of how well the submission achieved the objectives of the assignment, and notes for improvement.
+*Peer review* - For each programming exercise, each student will peer review another student's work.
+The reviewing student will be given access to the repository of another student's submission for review.
+The peer reviewer will be responsible for a code review based on C# style guides, an assessment of how well the submission achieved the objectives of the assignment and notes for improvement.
 This review should be done in the master branch and in the root directory of the repo (the same folder that contains the assignment's README).

 ### Group Game Project

 You will design and develop your own game given a set of themes and constraints in teams.
-Each team member will have a main role and a sub-role on the game.
+Each team member will have a main role and a sub-role in the game.

 ### Quizzes

-Due demands for ansynchronous course material, there will be no quizzes this quarter.

-Light quizzes will be given during discussion sections.
+Light quizzes may be given during class meetings.
 Their contents will be based on recent lectures and readings.

-### Participation and Attedance
+### Participation and Attendance

-Students are required to attend and participate in class, labs, and their team meetings.
+Students are required to attend and participate in class, labs, and team meetings.
 Attendance will be taken during lectures and discussion sections.

 #### Participation

 Each submitted participation code is worth 1 grade point.
-This means you need 5 codes to max out your particpation grade.
+You need at least five codes to max out your participation grade.

 #### Attendance